xcodeBn/Omnet-TicToc/README.txt

 TicToc
 ======

-NOTE:
-   This example simulation is accompanied by the TicToc Tutorial which can be found in the the documentation.

 TicToc contains a series of simulation models numbered 1 through 12.
 The models are of increasing complexity -- they start from the basics and